F.W. Woolworth opens in Germany, 1927

 The German opening helped to confirm the New York parent company as the first global Retail Brand.
 The Woolworth look, which had taken shape as part of $65m merger in 1912, was already consistently applied across the USA and (adjusted for Canadian-French speakers as appropriate) throughout the former S.H.
 Knox and E.P.
 Charlton stores to the east and west of the Rockies.
 It had been successfully translated for the English stores in 1909, spreading to Scotland and Wales in 1913 and Ireland in 1914.

-In 1927 progress accelerated.
-The first store opened in Spanish-speaking Havana, Cuba.
-In Germany, the new Bremen store was quickly joined by branches in Offenbach, Brilon and Heiligenhaus en-route to Berlin.
-With the exception of the small GmbH suffix and the local currency on the fascia, the look matched sister stores in eight countries spread three thousand miles across the globe.
+In 1928 progress accelerated.
+The new Bremen store was quickly joined by branches in Offenbach, Brilon and Heiligenhaus en-route to Berlin.
+With the exception of the small GmbH suffix and the local currency on the fascia, the look matched sister stores in seven countries spread three thousand miles across the globe.

 The opening was well timed.
 In the mid 1920s Germans had developed a great love for all things American.
 The United States was seen as ultra-modern.
 Its culture set Berlin's trends and fashions.
 Local people flocked to Woolworth's and filled the cash registers with pfennigs and deutchsmarks.
 By the end of 1927 the German company had seven stores, including one in Berlin.
 The profit generated was used to finance further openings.
 The American Founders engaged and trained local people to create a self-sustaining formula.
 By 1934 the chain had grown to eighty two stores, balancing prime City centre locations large enough to rival the department stores, and smaller outlets geared to the needs of rural communities and small towns.